-Virginia Beach, in the Coastal Virginia Region, offers multiple ways to play and relax.
+Virginia Beach, located in the Coastal Virginia Region, offers multiple ways to play and relax.
 Right away, planners will be exposed to modern sports facilities that house all the equipment and staff they need to be successful.
-Athletes and families will love being within walking distance of competition venues, hotels, shopping malls and, of course, clear blue waters.
+Athletes and families will love being within walking distance to competition venues, hotels, shopping malls and, of course, the beautiful beach.
 In addition to being convenient and affordable, Virginia Beach is easily accessible through several highways and two airports.
-This irresistible combination of factors, not to mention the rich history that lives on, makes one of Virginia’s gems the ideal destination for hosting any kind of sports tournament.
+This combination of factors, including the city’s rich history, makes one of Virginia’s gems the ideal destination for hosting any kind of sports tournament.

 Notable Recent/Upcoming Events

 - Rock n Roll Half Marathon (Labor Day Weekend)

 - Pop Warner Mid-South Regional (Thanksgiving)

 - USCAA National Fall Championship (November 7-11, 2019)

 - Holiday Duals Wrestling (December)

 - Grant Programs

 - Itinerary Development